Engaged Teachers, Active Scholars

 Drake’s faculty stand out not only as dedicated teachers, but also as accomplished researchers—experts in their fields doing important work on current issues.
 As you can see from highlights of recent research, faculty interests are widely varied.
 Drake is home to specialists in fields ranging from theoretical atomic physics to international finance and banking, to the culture of popular music.

 Influential Research and Outreach Centers

 A sampling of Drake Centers and Institutes reveals an equally broad range of endeavors:

 - The Constitutional Law Center studies the development of the U.S. Constitution as one of only four such centers funded by the federal government.

-- The Principal Financial Group Center for Global Citizenship explores the cultural, political, and economic aspects of globalization.
+- Principal Center for Global Citizenship explores the cultural, political, and economic aspects of globalization.
 Through its Global Citizenship Faculty Research and Development Fund and the Global Citizenship Campus Activities Fund, the Center supports faculty research abroad and a range of internationally themed events at Drake, including speakers, panel discussions, films, and cultural events.

 - The Center for the Humanities supports creative and scholarly projects across the disciplines ranging from philosophy to literature.

 - The College of Business and Public Administration's entrepreneurship centers run incubators for new ventures developed by students and faculty and sponsor business plan competitions for start-up enterprises across Iowa.

 - The National Rehabilitation Institute in Drake’s School of Education, addresses the needs of an important population among our nation’s students and prepares future educators to help meet these needs.